 Basanti Pulao (Holud Mishti Pulao, Bengali Sweet Polao) is a mildly sweet rice preparation very popular in Bengal.
 It is served with Kosha Mangsho (Bengali Mutton Curry) for all festivals and special occasions.
-Learn to make it in a traditional way (vegetarian, gluten-free).
+Learn to make it traditionally.

-Basanti means “bright yellow color” and pulao means “a fragrant rice dish”.
-Basanti Pulao (Holud Mishti Pulao, Bengali Sweet Polao) is a bright yellow rice preparation made using Gobindobhog rice, ghee, ground turmeric, dried fruits and nuts, sugar, and saffron strands.
+Basanti means “bright yellow color,” and pulao means “a fragrant rice dish.”
+Basanti Pulao (Holud Mishti Pulao, Bengali Sweet Polao) is a bright yellow Bengali rice preparation made using Gobindobhog rice, ghee, ground turmeric, dried fruits and nuts, sugar, and saffron strands.

-It is very mildly sweet in taste with rich flavors from ghee, saffron, and fried nuts and fruits.
+It is very mildly sweet with rich flavors from ghee, saffron, and fried nuts and fruits.

 It is also known as halud pulao because of its vibrant yellow color from haldi (turmeric).

-This Bengali-style sweet pulao is very popular in all Bengali households and is made for all special occasions and Bengali festivals (durga pujo, Bengali new year, birthdays, marriages, etc).
+This Bengali-style sweet pulao is very popular in all Bengali households and is made for all special occasions and Bengali festivals (Durga puja, Bengali New Year, birthdays, marriages, etc.).
 It is also a must-have dish on the menus of most Bengali restaurants.

-Mishti pulao tastes even better the next day, as resting helps the flavors to mingle nicely.
-The extra moisture is also absorbed which gives you a more fluffy pulao.
+Mishti pulao tastes even better the next day, as resting helps the flavors mingle nicely.
+The extra moisture is also absorbed, giving you a more fluffy pulao.

 Ingredients